How many of you decided to homeschool partly because you wanted lots of that togetherness that comes with homeschool family relationships?

 Be honest—have you ever wanted to pull over the car and run away screaming because the people taking this homeschool journey with you are making you crazy?

 You’re not alone—literally.
 When families make the decision to homeschool, they’re also making the decision to spend a lot of time together.
 And there is some stuff that comes along with that.
 Let’s talk homeschool family relationships.

-Advantages to being together all the time:
+Homeschool family relationships: some advantages to being together all the time…

 Being together all the time is great, for the simple fact that you know each other.
 You really know the people that you live with.
 How great is that?